chinapedia/wikipedia.abstract.en/Page/Epilepsy.md

 Management

-Epilepsy_Medical_Alert_Wrist_Bracelets_2018.jpgs or bracelets denoting their condition are occasionally worn by epileptics should they need medical assistance]] Epilepsy is usually treated with daily medication once a second seizure has occurred,[213][214] while medication may be started after the first seizure in those at high risk for subsequent seizures.[215]
+s or bracelets denoting their condition are occasionally worn by epileptics should they need medical assistance]] Epilepsy is usually treated with daily medication once a second seizure has occurred,[213][214] while medication may be started after the first seizure in those at high risk for subsequent seizures.[215]
 Supporting people's self management of their condition may be useful.[216]
 In drug-resistant cases different management options may be looked at including a special diet, the implantation of a neurostimulator, or neurosurgery.

 First aid